Nursing Ear Assessment

 Whisper test

-- Normal: The patient correctly repeats the whispered words or phrases at arm's length, indicating average hearing ability.
+• Normal: The patient correctly repeats the words or phrases whispered from arm's length, indicating average hearing ability.

-- Abnormal: The patient cannot correctly repeat the whispered words or phrases, suggesting possible hearing loss.
+• Abnormal: The patient cannot correctly repeat the whispered words or phrases, suggesting possible deterioration or blockage to hearing.

 Weber test

-- Normal: Sound is perceived as equally loud in both ears, suggesting no lateralization and symmetric hearing.
+• Normal: Sound is perceived as equally loud in both ears, suggesting symmetric hearing.

 Rinne test

-- Normal: Air conduction (AC) is better than bone conduction (BC) in both ears, with the AC>BC ratio being normal.
-This result indicates that the ear's conductive mechanisms are functioning properly.
+• Normal: Air conduction (AC) is better than bone conduction (BC) in both ears, with a AC>BC ratio in the typical range.
+This indicates that the ear's conductive mechanisms are functioning properly.

-- Abnormal: Bone conduction (BC) is perceived as louder than air conduction (AC) in the affected ear (BC>AC), which is indicative of conductive hearing loss.
-Alternatively, if AC is reduced significantly even though it is better than BC, it may suggest sensorineural hearing loss.
+• Abnormal: Bone conduction (BC) is perceived as louder than air conduction (AC) in the affected ear (BC>AC), indicative of conductive hearing loss.
+Alternatively, if AC is reduced significantly even though it is better than BC, this may suggest sensorineural hearing loss.

 Tympanometry